A Brief Analysis of Web3 Game Randomness: How to Use Random Factors to Regain Player Trust?

 From Classic to Modern

-Blockchain at least offers some methods to foster trust and true ownership of in-game assets, ensuring a high-quality gaming experience in such a complex environment.
+Blockchain at least offers some ways to facilitate trust and true ownership of in-game assets, ensuring a high-quality gaming experience in such a complex environment.
 Game developers can provide transparency and true randomness to players through established tools, fostering good long-term relationships with players.
 Blockchain-based games and gambling are already in development, introducing transparency and giving gamers more control and power over their items.
 Introducing true random number generation will only improve the foundational work that the industry has already accomplished.

 Transparency is one aspect of trust.
 The ability to prove this randomness is another.
-Increasing transparency in virtual games includes proving whether you are using procedural randomness or true randomness, just like the physical randomness of dice rolls used for centuries.
+Increasing transparency in virtual games includes proving whether you are using procedural randomness or true randomness, much like the physical randomness of dice rolls used for centuries.
 In traditional gambling games brought into Web3, we already know many statistics.
 What is missing is the ability to ensure that randomness is executed.
 Online gambling introduces additional transparency barriers that can only be resolved by introducing a method to ensure randomness—confirming that casinos operate honestly.
 Given that the stakes in gambling can be astonishingly high, the more entropy in any randomness mechanism, the more attractive its value proposition becomes.

 True Random Gaming